ohinton/dictionary/README.md

-# My Little Dictionary
+# 📖 My Little Dictionary

 #### By Olivia Hinton | Date: July 8, 2016

 ## Description

-"My Little Dictionary" lets you add your own words and definitions in your very own little dictionary!
+"My Little Dictionary" lets you add your own words and definitions to your very own little dictionary!

 ## Setup/Installation Requirements